jllcalorio/data-analysis-in-python-for-complete-beginners/content/beginning/control_structures.md

 Control structures determine the order in which your code executes.

-{% include question.html header="If Statements" text="
+{% include question.html header="The If Statements" text="

 The ```if``` statements are used for conditional execution, allowing a block of code to run only if a specified condition is true (e.g., if ```temperature > 30: print "It's hot!"```).
 This is done to create decision-making logic in your programs.